mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Underscored and Globally Scoped DNS Node Name {#ianareg}

-IANA is requested to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry in the "Domain Name System (DNS) Parameters" registry group [@RFC8552; @IANA]:
+IANA is requested to add the following entry to the "Underscored and Globally Scoped DNS Node Names" registry [@RFC8552] :

 RR Type | _NODE NAME | Reference
 --------|------------|-----------